Skip to main content

 The Flip: When Support Becomes Resistance

-One of the most reliable patterns in price action is what happens when a level breaks.
-When support gives way, it doesn't just disappear.
-It often becomes resistance.
-And when resistance breaks upward, it often becomes support.
+When support gives way, it often becomes resistance.
+When resistance breaks upward, it often becomes support.
+Why?
+Trapped traders.

 Flow diagram showing how support flips to resistance when price breaks a level and trapped traders drive the reversal mechanism